 convince the viewer that 5 months have passed on screen, but the cartoon succeeds – firstly by dedicating an unusually long amount of time to the voyage (3 full episodes – compare that with the so-called season 2 of MCoG, in which the journey across 2 continents is covered in a couple of seconds within one episode); secondly a sense of time is achieved by conveying the challenges of ‘long-haul’ travel on board a ship without having to jazz it up or pretend it is a part of the main plot.
 It is what it is – sea sickness, disgusting food, measly rationing, rats, antagonism between the crew, the eternal fear of bad weather, plenty of real discoveries – from various aquatic animals to ‘St. Elmo’s Fire’ – and of course the challenge of simple boredom for those on board.
 There are plenty of quiet moments, when we get to hear the ship creak, and can observe the deck swaying and tilting on the waves the whole time – it all feels very real and believable.
 We ‘live’ these scenarios mainly through the eyes of Esteban, for whom this is an entirely new experience.

-I particularly love the documentary at the end of this episode.
-It discussed the historical rivalry among Europeans seeking access to the spice trade, and the accidental route taken by Christopher Columbus which he at the time saw as a failure – it didn’t lead him to the East and those spices that were valued more than money, but to the ‘New World’ (New to Europe of course, not to the ancient civilisations living there!).
+I particularly like the documentary at the end of this episode.
+It discussed the historical rivalry among Europeans seeking access to the spice trade, and the accidental route taken by Christopher Columbus which he at the time saw as a failure – it didn’t lead him to the East and those spices that were valued more than money, but to the ‘New World’ (New to Europe of course, not to the ancient civilisations living there..).
 The documentaries really add to the spirit of adventure and a sense of the past – brilliantly conceived and put together.
 If you’re interested in this stuff, well worth a visit to the Maritime Museum in Greewich, London – it’s superb.

 “Let us be Enchanted”

-This episode contains some scenes of magic and real awe.
+This episode contains some scenes of magic and awe.
 The wonderful thing about these scenes are that they are so simple.
-The genius is in getting us to see the nobility and beauty in the apparently mundane.
+The episode’s success lies in getting us to see the nobility and beauty in the apparently mundane.
 It is absolutely not just about finding the Cities of Gold, it is not just about an adventure, it is not just about the action.
 This is precisely where many of the gold-seekers in the series get it wrong – the greedy pursuit of the material causes them to lose sight of the real riches we have in life, riches that we all have access to if we but pause to reflect and appreciate: joy in Nature, curiosity in the mysteries of the world around us, peace in extending human kindness.

-It’s their first (and I’m a bit disappointed to say, their only) tiff in the series.
 Esteban leaves the cabin, drops to his knees holding his stomach, and seems to black out.

 We are then transported into a vision in which Esteban floats up into the air; he is twisted and carried by some force to a strange, far away place against a multicoloured sky, until he reaches a series of abandoned pyramids.
 His mouth opens as if to scream, but we hear no sound…until he awakens, back to normal, lying on his back under the peaceful starry sky having somehow ended up on the main deck.

-It’s a short random scene, left unexplained, and feels just a bit spooky and unsettling; we’re left to wonder what Esteban is getting himself into – what dangers and uncertainties await him?
+It’s a short scene, left unexplained, and feels just a bit spooky and unsettling; we’re left to wonder what Esteban is getting himself into – what dangers and uncertainties await him?
 We also get a sense of destiny, a sense that he is being called or drawn onwards by forces that are beyond his or anyone else’s control…

 This dream sets an important tone for the whole series, that we are entering a universe in which things are no longer familiar, not everything can be explained by our usual norms, and there will be some things that we simply are left to guess about – it creates a backdrop of other-wordliness that hints at a separate reality, previously unknown, that challenges our existing parochial views and narrow principles.
 You can see it just as a cartoon, or something containing deeper themes that weren’t necessarily even intended by the writers.
 Here I see one of the key themes of this story coming to light: the